steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/scripts/README.md

 ### drupal_admin
 This folder contains scripts to help with Drupal 8 administration.

-* `new_admin_login.sh` Performs a drush uli command, allowing you to create the admin username and password.
+* `admin_login.sh` Performs a drush uli command, allowing you to create the admin username and password.

 ### install
 Contains a number scripts for installing (and un-installing) this Digital App.